 If lavender essential oil can help speed the healing process of minor cuts and burns, it makes a lot of sense that it would help to enhance already-healthy skin and hair.
 If you like the idea of reducing the appearance of acne, age spots, and wrinkles, you don’t have to wait until you scrape a knee to start applying lavender topically.

 For most, lavender oil is quite gentle on their skin even if it’s otherwise sensitive, making it a smart alternative to harsher lotions and synthetic oils.
-Thanks to its antimicrobial and antioxidant properties, skin conditions like acne or canker sores have shown improvement in studies¹⁰.
-These properties of lavender oil will also help to enhance the health and vibrancy of skin, with many users reporting the reversal of natural signs of aging.
+Thanks to its restorative properties, occasional skin concerns like mild acne or canker sores have shown improvement in studies¹⁰.
+These properties of lavender oil will also help to enhance the health and vibrancy of skin.

 The fastest, easiest way to start enjoying these benefits for your skin is to simply mix lavender oil with your carrier oil of choice.
-Jojoba oil and coconut oil are ideal choices as these oils also have skin-rejuvenating properties, and lavender just makes them that much more effective—simply mix together and gently massage into the scalp.
+Jojoba oil and coconut oil are ideal choices as these oils also have skin-rejuvenating properties, and lavender just makes them that much more effective—simply mix together and gently massage into the desired area, including your scalp!

 Pain Relief, PMS, and Lavender Oil

 The topical application of lavender essential oil doesn’t just help speed the mending process of the skin after a minor cut or burn.
-It has properties that actually soothe the injury and make you feel better—in effect, it’s an all-natural painkiller.
+It has properties that actually soothe the injury and make you feel better.

 In 2015, a study was conducted that tested the levels of pain experienced¹¹ by recipients of dialysis during needle insertion.
 Researchers found that the pain experienced from the needle was substantially reduced for a majority of patients.
-This had the added benefit of reducing fear and anxiety for patients the next time they needed a treatment.
+This had the added benefit of reducing fear of needles the next time they came in.

 Research has also indicated¹² that lavender essential oil, when gently massaged into the abdomen, can significantly reduce the pain associated with menstrual pain.
 Translation?
-Lavender oil helps PMS.
+Lavender oil eases normal PMS.

 Since I discovered essential oils, I’ve been using lavender oil for so many reasons I can’t count them all, but these pain-soothing properties are definitely among my favorites.

 If I prick my finger sewing or accidentally scrape myself doing something around the house (I have kids, it happens), a little dab of lavender oil goes a long way.
-I can’t even remember the last time I kept a product like Neosporin in the house.
 It’s really one of those things you have to try for yourself—and I suggest you do.

-Did you know that in 2015, 9.4% of the population in the United States was reported as being afflicted with a form of diabetes?
+Did you know that in 2015, 9.4% of the population in the United States was reported as having an undesirable blood sugar level?

-The condition, caused by too much glucose (sugar) in the blood, has a variety of unpleasant effects on the patient, including weight gain and problems with the liver and kidneys.
+High blood sugar, caused by too much glucose in the blood, has a variety of unpleasant effects on the patient, including weight gain and problems with the liver and kidneys.

-In 2014, a study was conducted to understand the effects of lavender oil on the symptoms of diabetes.
+In 2014, a study was conducted to understand the effects of lavender oil with regard to blood sugar level.
 Researchers found that blood glucose levels were reduced¹³ and other positive metabolic benefits were observed.

 More research is expected to be in the pipeline for the medical and scientific community—hopefully, the unexpectedly positive results of preliminary studies will be enough motivation.

 Yeah, me too.
 It’s one of the big reasons I love having a diffuser.
-Whether you’re like me and you occasionally struggle with the occasional tension headache or you get migraines, lavender is perhaps the best natural solution I’ve ever found.
+If you’re like me and you occasionally struggle with these issues, lavender is perhaps the best natural solution I’ve ever found.

-Before I started digging into the science behind essential oils, I had read about lavender essential oil reducing the pain of a headache.
+Before I started digging into the science behind essential oils, I had read about lavender essential oil reducing the head and neck tension.
 I’ve never been a big fan of constantly popping aspirin, so I tried it, and of course, it worked.
 These days I like combining lavender with a single drop of peppermint if I’m applying it topically, or just going all-out with the lavender in my diffuser if I’m at my desk or in bed.

-As it turns out, there’s plenty of scientific evidence to support why lavender is one of the most effective essential oils for headaches.
-This study¹⁴ found that inhalation of lavender oil for only 15 minutes caused a substantial reduction in headache pain for migraine sufferers.
+As it turns out, there’s plenty of scientific evidence to support why lavender is one of the most effective essential oils for head and neck tension.
+Take a look at this study¹⁴.

 Lavender Essential Oil for Sleep